wearecodets/hw3-mozhdeh-ahmadi/README.md

 ## Objective

-After completing this assignment, you should have five branches: `master`, `feature-accordion` and three other bug fixing branches.
-You need to open four PRs for code reviews.
+After completing this assignment, you should have two branches: `master` and `feature-checkout`.
+Only one PR is needed.

 **Do not modify `index.html`, `index.js` or `.scss` files in `src/stylesheets`.
 Your code should only be in `src/main.js`.**